bird-house/birdhouse-deploy/birdhouse/core/scheduler/README.rst

 branch (PR merged, push).
 New code change locally will not trigger deployment so local development workflow is also supported.

-Multiple remote repos are supported so the "PAVICS stack" can be made of multiple checkouts for modularity and extensibility.
+Multiple remote repos are supported so the "Birdhouse stack" can be made of multiple checkouts for modularity and extensibility.
 The autodeploy will trigger if any of the checkouts (configured in ``AUTODEPLOY_EXTRA_REPOS``) is not up-to-date with its remote repo.

-A suggested "PAVICS stack" is made of at least 2 repos, this repo and another private repo containing the source controlled ``env.local`` file and any other docker-compose override for true infrastructure-as-code.
+A suggested "Birdhouse stack" is made of at least 2 repos, this repo and another private repo containing the source controlled ``env.local`` file and any other docker-compose override for true infrastructure-as-code.